Discover the Real

 Why Every Emperor Faced South

-In Chinese cosmology, the emperor was the 'Son of Heaven' — the link between heaven and earth.
-Facing south aligned him with the sun's path and the flow of cosmic energy (qi).
-Every imperial palace, throne, and tomb is oriented south for this reason.
+In Chinese cosmology, the emperor was the ‘Son of Heaven’ — the link between heaven and earth.
+Facing south aligned him with the sun’s path and the flow of cosmic energy (qi).

 The Two-Finger Tea Thank You